davekch/randomwallpaper/README.md

  You can add arbitrary colors in normalized RGB to the script if you wish!
  - `-p PICTURE`: specify an image (png) as background.

 Running the script (`python randombackground.py` or `./randombackground.py`) will place `.randombackground.png` in your home-directory.
-This way you can easily use the script to create a new wallpaper everytime you login.
+This way you can easily use the script to create a new wallpaper everytime you log in.

 For example if you use i3, you could add the line